srivastava-abhijeet/abhijeet-portfolio/README.md

 `package.json` has a default script that uses `gh-pages` module to publish on Github pages.
 Simply running `npm run deploy` would publish the site on github pages.

 Additionally, it also has [path-prefix](https://www.gatsbyjs.org/docs/path-prefix/) value set for gatsby config in `config.js`.
 Change `pathPrefix` to relevant path if your gatsby site is hosted on subpath of a domain, `https://theanubhav.com/somePath/`.
-If you are hosting it as root site, i.e, `https://theanubhav.com/` , remove the pathPrefix configuration.
+If you are hosting it as root site, remove the pathPrefix configuration.